caaarov/finalproject_wildfires_CA/README.md

 The danger for wildfires in California is increasing.
 Is fire season now a year-round reality?

+The danger for wildfires at the West Coast, especially in California is increasing.

 ### (1) DATA MINING | NOAA API Scrapping data.ipynb: Scrapping weather data from NOAA API

 - seting up & scrapping data from NOAA API for California, United States of America.
 Please find documentation for NOAA API here: https://www.ncdc.noaa.gov/cdo-web/webservices/v2.
 Data is returned as json-format.
 The request for a chosen climate data per time period is automated and stored as pd.DataFrame for further use by each available weather station (4427 unique station IDs).